 https://lauryheating.com/how-does-a-hot-water-heater-work/

-The heating element function transfers heat from the energy source to the water in the tank.
-The thermostat control allows you to set the desired temperature of your hot water, while the dip tube’s purpose is to feed cold water from your home’s plumbing system into the bottom of the tank, where the heating element will heat it.
+The heating element transfers heat from the energy source to the water in the tank.
+The thermostat control allows you to set the desired temperature of your hot water, while the dip tube feeds cold water from your home’s plumbing system into the bottom of the tank, where the heating element heats it.

 Understanding these key components will help you better understand how your water heater works and allow you to make informed decisions about maintenance and repairs to keep your hot water flowing smoothly.